Neighbourhood Safety

 3-1-1 can offer assistance in more than 180 languages.

-To report a crime anonymously, call Crime Stoppers at: 1-800-222-8477(TIPS), online at 222tips.com or text TOR and your message to CRIMES (274637)
+To report a crime anonymously, call Crime Stoppers at: 1-800-222-8477(TIPS) or online at: www.222tips.com

-To report a crime to the Toronto Police that is not an emergency, call 416-808-2222
+To report a crime to the Toronto Police that is not an emergency call 416-808-2222.